scperkins/EJEHardenberg.github.io/public/writing/narrations/the-cradle.md

 I don't know how long it's been like this.
-My nurturer group said that it's been a long time since anyone elected to take the history track.
+My Nurturer group said that it's been a long time since anyone elected to take the history track.
 It even took a few days to bring in someone to educate me, on account of them having to be flown in from another community.
 But once they arrived